EV Spot Network Logo

 Evie Carsharing Overview

 Car-sharing makes car access a community resource, helping people save money, reducing air pollution, and lowering traffic congestion and parking demand in the area.
 For every car-sharing vehicle available in a community, the people of that community purchase 8 to 11 fewer cars than they did before.
-This lowers local air pollution and greenhouse gas emissions, protecting public health and helping slow climate change.
+This lowers local air pollution and greenhouse gas emissions while protecting public health and helping slow climate change.

 How to Use the Network